Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

 In addition, driving with a hardwood floor in the trunk can cause the wood to shift and possibly scratch or dent the car’s interior.

+But the first thing is to consider how the garage will be used.
 For example, if you are using your garage as a workshop, then a wooden floor may be the perfect option.

 Another is any structural issues that might be present.
 That will help you choose the best flooring option available.